secretstartups/handbook/content/job-families/marketing/community-advocate.md

 - Qualified candidates will be invited to schedule a 30 minute [screening call](https://about.gitlab.com/handbook/hiring/interviewing/#screening-call) with one of our Global Recruiters.
 - A 45 minute interview with one of our Senior Community Advocates
-- A 45 minute interview with one of the Program Managers in the Community Relations team
+- A 45 minute interview with one of the Program Managers in the Developer Relations team
-- A 45 minute interview with our Director of Community Relations
+- A 45 minute interview with our Director of Developer Relations
 - A 45 minute interview with our Chief Marketing Officer
 - Successful candidates will subsequently be made an offer via email